Key Takeaways

 Accounts Exported Warning

-You might see a notification on your old phone saying, ‘Accounts were recently exported’.
-This is to warn you that this happened because if you did not do it yourself, somebody now has all your codes!
+You might see a notification on your old phone saying ‘Accounts were recently exported’.
+This warns you because if you did not do it yourself, someone else now has all your codes.

 Transfer Google Authenticator to a New iPhone